Pull out all the stops: Textual analysis via punctuation sequences: Case study: Genre analysis

 \subsection{Genre recognition}

 We perform genre recognition using neural networks and show our results in~\cref{tab:table_nn_genre}.
 We are less successful at genre detection than we were at author detection.
-This is consistent with our genre consistency plots (see~\cref{consistency_plots_genre}) indicating less differentiation from the baseline than in our author consistency plots (see~\cref{consistency_plots}).
-Our highest accuracy for genre recognition is 65\%, and we achieve it when using only the feature $\p{f}^{3}$ as input.
+This is consistent with our genre consistency plots (see~\cref{consistency_plots_genre}), which indicated a smaller differentiation from the baseline than in our author consistency plots (see~\cref{consistency_plots}).
+Our highest accuracy for genre recognition is 65\%; we achieve it when using only the feature $\p{f}^{3}$ as input.
 These observations are robust to different samples of the training and testing sets.